rmingon/charge_pump/README.md

-# Ultra tiny 3.3V or 2.5V Step-Up/Step-Down Charge Pump DC/DC Converter fot IOT based on LTC3240
+# Ultra tiny 3.3V or 2.5V Step-Up/Step-Down Charge Pump DC/DC Converter for IOT based on LTC3240

 ### This project exist for use IOT device with Alcaline/LIPO battery